WashingtonYandun/wy-portfolio/readme.md

 >Important aclarations:

--   My first web portfolio (seriusly made)
+-   My first web portfolio
--   It will change in the future
+-   It will change in the future (i wanna implement a blog on it)

 ___